 where E(Yj,t) is the expected response for series j at time t, the zk,t’s are estimates for the K factors at time t and the θj’s are factor loadings.
 As in the univariate case, the factors can evolve either as random walks with drift or as autoregressive processes up to order 3.

 A challenge with any factor model is the need to determine the number of factors K (Fox et al. 2009, Bhattacharya and Dunson 2011, Thorson et al. 2016, Tobler et al. 2019).
 Setting K too small prevents temporal dependencies from being adequately modelled, leading to poor convergence and difficulty estimating smooth parameters.
 By contrast, setting K too large leads to unnecessary computation.
-We approach this problem by formulating a prior distribution that enforces exponentially increasing penalties on the factor variances to allow any un-needed factors to evolve as flat lines.
-Following Welty et al (2009) and Wells et al (2016), our prior assumes that factors up to a certain threshold number π have precisions of similar magnitudes, after which they increase exponentially (leading to variances that shrink toward zero).
-Along with π, we estimate two other hyperparameters that control the baseline penalty and the rate at which penalties exponentially increase, respectively, allowing the data to inform the selection of dynamic factors.
+The problem can be approached by formulating a prior distribution that enforces exponentially increasing penalties on the factor variances to allow any un-needed factors to evolve as flat lines.
+Following Welty et al (2009) and Wells et al (2016), one such prior assumes that factors up to a certain threshold number π have precisions of similar magnitudes, after which they increase exponentially (leading to variances that shrink toward zero).
+Along with π, we can estimate two other hyperparameters that control the baseline penalty and the rate at which penalties exponentially increase, respectively, allowing the data to inform the selection of dynamic factors.
 We caution however that setting K too large could result in trends that are overly flexible, making it challenging to simultaneously estimate important smooth functions such as seasonality.
 It is certainly worth checking whether inferences or forecasts are sensitive to K, perhaps using the guidelines outlined by Tobler et al (2019).
-Additional constraints preserve identifiability by setting the upper triangle of the factor loading matrix to zero and ensuring non-negative diagonals (Hui 2016, Tobler et al. 2019).
+Additional constraints are also needed to preserve identifiability by setting the upper triangle of the factor loading matrix to zero and ensuring non-negative diagonals (Hui 2016, Tobler et al. 2019).